Guidelines for traveling alone, Part 2: "How to make the best of your time"

 Following the first part where I covered safety and comfort, today's post is going to be about how to plan your trip in a way that allows you to make the best of your time.
 This is also applicable for couples or a group of friends ;)

-- Out of city tours: Again, very similar to the two previous points, everything is online these days, you can secure a day out of the city where you need not worry about planning or finding transport.
+- Tours: Again, very similar to the two previous points, everything is online these days, you can secure a day out of the city where you need not worry about planning or finding transport.
 Although I would prefer if you did #5 :) It's the age of the internet baby!

-- Tinder: yes Tinder (iOS and Android application)!
+- Tinder (or a similar app): yes Tinder (iOS and Android application)!
 Might be a bit lousy to meet the man or woman of your dreams, but it actually works when it comes to finding nice people who love to show others around their city.
 Even if you're engaged or married, specify this in your bio and just say you're in this city for few days and looking to discover the city through the eyes of locals.
 You might be surprised but few people would actually love to show a tourist around.

 - Go on Facebook and search for friends who have been to that city, and ask them for recommendations, chances are they know someone there and they will put you in contact with them.
 People love connecting people together!
 It happened to me several times.